Dr Vikas Jain

 Meniscus injuries can happen in a split second, or they can develop over time.
 Here are some common culprits:

-• Trauma: A sudden twist or bend during sports or physical activities can be all it takes to tear or injure your meniscus.
+• Trauma: A sudden twist or bend during sports or physical activity might be all it takes to tear or injure your meniscus.

-• Wear and tear: As we age, our meniscus can gradually wear down, making it more prone to injuries and conditions like degenerative tears or cysts.
+• Wear and tear: As we age, our meniscus can progressively degrade, making it more prone to injuries and conditions like degenerative tears or cysts.

 • Overuse: Repetitive stress on your knee joint from activities like squatting, kneeling, or running can take a toll on your meniscus over time.

-• Sports-related risks: If you’re an athlete involved in sports that require quick pivots, cuts, or stops – like basketball, soccer, or skiing – you’re more likely to experience a meniscus injury.
+• Sports-related risks: If you’re an athlete involved in sports that require quick pivots, cuts, or stops – like basketball, soccer, or skiing – you’re more likely to go through a meniscus injury.

-Remember, meniscus injuries can happen to anyone, regardless of age or activity level.
+Remember, meniscus injuries may occur to anybody, regardless of age or activity level.
 But by being aware of these risks, you can take steps to protect your knees

 best meniscus repair in indore, meniscus knee arthroscopy in indore, meniscus repair arthroscopic in indore, meniscus tears treatment in indore